 The forward-looking information contained in this MD&A is expressly qualified by this cautionary statement.
 We undertake no duty to update any of the forward-looking information to conform such information to actual results or to changes in our expectations except as otherwise required by applicable securities legislation.
 Readers are cautioned not to place undue reliance on forward-looking information.

 COMPANY OVERVIEW

-The Company was formed on May 2, 2017 under the laws of British Columbia and changed its name from Lakewood Exploration Inc. to Silver Hammer Mining Corp. on October 1, 2021.
-The address of the Company's corporate office is 1500-1055 W. Georgia Street, Vancouver, British Columbia, Canada and its principal place of business is 206-595 Howe Street, Vancouver, British Columbia, Canada.
+The Company was formed on May 2, 2017 under the laws of British Columbia.
+The address of the Company's corporate office and its principal place of business is 206-595 Howe Street, Vancouver, British Columbia, Canada.